|

 voice.

-5. Record musical or dramatic talent with
+5. Record musical or dramatic talent with appropriate background effects.

 6. Add other people's voices who are important to each family group.